jafaryor/knowledge-base/Web/HTTP/REST.md

 * #### Level 1

     Uses URIs.
-These services employ many URIs but only a single HTTP verb – generally HTTP POST.
+These services employ many URIs but only a single HTTP verb – generally HTTP `POST`.
 They give each individual resource in their universe a URI.
 Every resource is separately identified by a unique URI.

 * #### Level 2